 Scope of work

 First, we must understand the scope of work for the project.

-When you reach out to a professional hospitality and hotel photographer, it is recommended to provide a short brief description about the project and to provide a shoot list for better understanding the project, scope of work and timeline.
+When you reach out to get a quote, it is recommended to provide a short brief description of the project and to provide a shoot list for a better understanding of the project, scope of work, and timeline.

 While I am sure you know best what you need and how you want things to be done, it is important to engage in a conversation, The photographer’s ultimate goal is to provide you with the best solution possible.